changm/BackoutBot/README.md

 b2gperf       // Used to test start up time python-hglib  // Used to access Gecko Revisions

+For apps that have data in them like Music, Gallery, or Contacts, you need an SD card

 ## Installing Requirements:

 Hopefully the easy way - run setup.sh